Search

 The price you pay to purchase an asset is its cost basis.
 When you sell that asset for more than what your cost basis was, you earn a profit.
 That profit is what the capital gains tax applies to.

 In the event you've inherited something, such as property, rather than purchased it, the cost basis is no longer the asset's purchase price but its value on the date of the death of the person who gave it to you.
-This is called a stepped-up basis and relieves you of having to pay the tax on the increase in value before it became yours.
+This is called a stepped-up basis and relieves you of having to pay the tax on the increase in value before it becomes yours.

 You only pay capital gains tax on investments when you sell the investment or item at a profit, which is called a realized gain.
 When you are merely holding your assets — even if they increase in value under your watch (known as unrealized gains) — you won't owe any capital gains tax yet.
 After all, the asset's value could decrease before you sell it, so you're not taxed until you sell it and make a profit.